edimedia/edimedia/README.md

 Software Engineer
 -----------------

-I am the creator of OyaBytes. working with open-source in mind.....
+I am the creator of Oxiliere. working with open-source in mind.....

 *   🌍  I'm based in Lubumbashi
-*   🖥️  See my portfolio at [OyaBytes](http://oyabytes.com)
+*   🖥️  See my work at [Oxiliere](http://oxiliere.com)
 *   ✉️  You can contact me at [kilufyamutoke@gmail.com](mailto:kilufyamutoke@gmail.com)
-*   🚀  I'm currently working on [OyaBytes](http://github.com/OyaBytes)
+*   🚀  I'm currently working on [Oxiliere](http://oxiliere.com)
 *   🤝  I'm open to collaborating on **Interresting projects**
 *   ⚡  Let's make a better place